OscarAkaElvis/airgeddon-plugins/README.md

 If you have any other wireless card with a different Realtek chipset which is also messing up with airgeddon, feel free to contact me by [IRC] or on #airgeddon channel at Discord.
 Join clicking on the [Public Invitation link].

-## airgeddon All chars accepted on Captive Portal
+## airgeddon.
+All chars accepted on Captive Portal

 > An airgeddon plugin to decreases security to accept any char as part of the password for Evil Twin Captive Portal attack.